axodotdev/oranda/docs/src/configuration/analytics.md

 # Analytics

-When it comes to analytics Oranda gives you a simple interface to add your scripts and make sure you collect analytics.
+When it comes to analytics, oranda gives you a simple interface to add your scripts and make sure you collect analytics.

 Right now we support the following analytics providers: